Publishing FAQs

 Where can I apply for roles?

-Publisher websites: Penguin Random House, Hachette, Pan Macmillan, HarperCollins and Bloomsbury, Simon & Schuster, Faber, Granta, And Other Stories, Profile Books, Duckworth Books, Post Wave Publishing, Bonnier Books, Quarto, Chronicle, Abrams, Laurence King Publishers, Jacaranda Books (and many more).
+Some of the major publishers include Penguin Random House, Hachette, Pan Macmillan, HarperCollins, Bloomsbury, Simon & Schuster, Faber, Granta, And Other Stories, Profile Books, Duckworth Books, Post Wave Publishing, Bonnier Books, Quarto, Chronicle, Abrams, Laurence King Publishers, and Jacaranda Books, among many others.

-There are also academic publishers (Springer Nature, university presses), educational publishers (Sage, Pearson, Hodder Education) and specialist publishers.
+There are also academic publishers (such as Springer Nature and various university presses), educational publishers (like Sage, Pearson, and Hodder Education), and specialist publishers.

 Can you give advice on my CV and cover letter?

-Can you provide a character reference/letter of recommendation for me?
+Can you provide a character reference/letter of recommendation for me/mentor me?